Marceillo/eco-shave/README.md

 ### Product Detail Page

 * Feature : [Multiview feature](https://djangoguide.com/django-image-upload-specialization/django-multiple-image-upload/) from django that allows for one object to have multiple images .
+* - The Multiview is a extra model as with admin CRUD function.
 * Feature :[django-star-ratings](https://django-star-ratings.readthedocs.io/en/latest/) this is a software install that handles the ratings this is differant to the LMS.
+* - The Lms had rating system but this one has been setup differantly.

 ### Shoppping Bag Page